jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling.md

    You will be happy during development because you will know that app didn't break, just a dev team doing a deployment.
 6. *Temporary server issue (500)* - Message should be displayed when you get some 5xx response code from a server.
    This issue should never happen but if it will appear your QA team will fill a ticket to backend team.
-   If a user will send you a screenshot of the bug you will know better what gone wrong.
+   If a user will send you a screenshot of the bug you will know better what went wrong.
-   Mobile team will be happy because they will not be disturb.
+   Mobile team will be happy because they will not be disturbed.
-   Backend team will be happy because will get a better understanding what issue might appear.
+   Backend team will be happy because they will get a better understanding what issues might appear.
 7. *Unknown application error (422)* - Message should be displayed when you get some 4xx response code from a server.
    This issue also should never happen but this time QA team will assign it to mobile team.
    Also this time you will better understand users problems.